geudde/attic-chest/pages/04.season-3/01.meeting-29/02.complaint/docs.md

 #### The Complaint of the Members of the Attic Chest on the Delay of Opening it this Season

-Now Brighton ev’ry Day grows thinner,
+Now Brighton ev’ry day grows thinner,
-The Black-Legs scarce get a Dinner,
+The Black-Legs scarce get a dinner,
-&emsp;The Steyne and Libraries are wond’rous Empty:
+&emsp;The Steyne and libraries are wond’rous empty:
-Roques *there* who live upon their Wit
+Roques *there* who live upon their wit
-Scarce once in ten times make Hit;
+Scarce once in ten times make hit;
-&emsp;While Rogues *in Town* are revelling in Plenty!
+&emsp;While rogues *in town* are revelling in plenty!

-The Woods, the Fields, the Roads are muddy,
+The woods, the fields, the roads are muddy,
-Poor Nature’s quite in a Brown Study:
+Poor Nature’s quite in a brown study:
-&emsp;And Country Folks find winter fast approaches;
+&emsp;And country folks find winter fast approaches;
-Crowds flock to London ev’ry Day,
+Crowds flock to London ev’ry day,
-And to the Ball, the Rout, the Play,
+And to the ball, the rout, the play,
-&emsp;Incessant roll the countless Coaches!!
+&emsp;Incessant roll the countless coaches!!

-To Whist, Quadrille and Evening Parties
+To whist, quadrille and evening parties
-Folks run by Tens, by Scores, by Forties,
+Folks run by tens, by scores, by forties,
-&emsp;And scarce a Place but has some Windows lighted:
+&emsp;And scarce a place but has some windows lighted:
-But those who pace that lengthened Street,
+But those who pace that lengthened street,
 Where erst the Attic Guests were wont to meet,
-&emsp;But for the Lamps would surely be benighted!!!
+&emsp;But for the lamps would surely be benighted!!!

-Indeed there long has been a Rumour,
+Indeed there long has been a rumour,
-That Groans, the grumbling Groans of Humor
+That groans, the grumbling groans of humor
-&emsp;Have often lately issued from that Mansion;
+&emsp;Have often lately issued from that mansion;
 Others aver it is the Attic Spirits
-Complaining that her Customers great Merit
+Complaining that her customers great merit
-&emsp;Is quite neglected for the Sake of Fashion.
+&emsp;Is quite neglected for the sake of fashion.

-Each Attic Member thinks it strange,
+Each Attic member thinks it strange,
-That as their Editress has had her Range,
+That as their Editress has had her range,
-&emsp;And quite recovered from her Solar Journey:
+&emsp;And quite recovered from her solar journey:
-That she should now no more her Friends remember,
+That she should now no more her friends remember,
-Now that is just arrived the Month November,
+Now that is just arrived the month November,
-&emsp;<span data-tippy="November" class="green">The</span> glorious Month to Counsel and Attorney!
+&emsp;<span data-tippy="November" class="green">The</span> glorious month to counsel and attorney!

-When will return those happy Times,
+When will return those happy times,
-When Flaxman with his sparkling Rhymes
+When Flaxman with his sparkling rhymes
-&emsp;Shows he can animate Verse as well Blocks;
+&emsp;Shows he can animate verse as well blocks;
-When will again the Members meet,
+When will again the members meet,
-To taste again their Attic Treat
+To taste again their Attic treat
-&emsp;When will the Chest reope its long closed Locks!
+&emsp;When will the Chest reope its long closed locks!

-When shall we hear her dread Command,
+When shall we hear her dread command,
-Who sits with Hammer in her Hand,
+Who sits with hammer in her hand,
-&emsp;And *knocking Silence*, makes the greatest Noise;
+&emsp;And *knocking silence*, makes the greatest noise;
-That Sceptre brought from India’s Shores,
+That sceptre brought from India’s shores,
-Which when the (female) vocal Thunder roars,
+Which when the (female) vocal thunder roars,
-&emsp;Frightens to good behaviour Girls and Boys.
+&emsp;Frightens to good behaviour girls and boys.

-But when our Ears her Verses greet,
+But when our ears her verses greet,
 They flow so witty, & so sweet,
 &emsp;We breathless bend to catch each word the while:
-And oft when some Poetic thought,
+And oft when some poetic thought,
-Shines, fresh from Pindus Fountain brought,
+Shines, fresh from Pindus fountain brought,
-&emsp;E’en her kind Mentors grant th’ endearing Smile!!
+&emsp;E’en her kind mentors grant th’ endearing smile!!

 Enazilansho